-[Feature] Spanish navy makes bid for EU anti-pirate HQ
+[Feature] Spain makes bid for EU anti-pirate HQ

 EU push

-Spain and Italy's rivalry on Atalanta comes amid a broader EU push for deeper military integration in reaction to Brexit.
+Spain and Italy's rivalry on Atalanta comes amid a broader EU push for military integration in reaction to Brexit.

-The EU foreign policy chief, Federica Mogherini, "wants to be moving this boat forward," Serrano said, referring to EU military reforms.
+The EU foreign policy chief, Federica Mogherini, "wants to be moving this boat forward," Serrano said, referring to EU defence reforms.

-The Spanish defence minister called Monday's exercise "a tangible example of Europe working together".
+The Spanish minister called Monday's exercise "a tangible example of Europe working together".

 "This [military cooperation] is a pillar on which we are building the European project," Dolores de Cospedal said.
-"Spain has promoted [it] since the very beginning," De Cospedal said.

-Esa Pulkkinen, a Finnish general who heads the European Union Military Staff (EUMS) in Brussels, recalled the first buds of EU military cooperation under Javier Solana, a Spanish diplomat, who used to do Mogherini's job before the EU foreign service came into being in 2010.
+Esa Pulkkinen, a Finnish general who heads the European Union Military Staff (EUMS) in Brussels, recalled the first EU military projects under Javier Solana, a Spanish diplomat, who used to do Mogherini's job before the EU foreign service came into being in 2010.

-The EUMS, which currently commands "non-executive" missions, such as posting EU military advisors overseas, is to become a command HQ for non-combat EU military operations as part of the pre-Brexit reforms.
+The EUMS, which currently commands minor missions, such as posting EU military advisors overseas, is to become a command HQ for non-combat EU military operations as part of pre-Brexit reforms.

 "I remember, in 2000, when we first started to build the EUMS.
 Javier Solana used to say that if we were to make any progress, we had to proceed at the speed of light," Pulkkinen said.